The Overlanders (film): Development

 The film came about because the Australian government was concerned that Australia's contribution to the war effort was not being sufficiently recognised.
-It contacted Britain's Ministry of Information, who in turn spoke with Michael Balcon at Ealing Studios, who was enthusiastic about the idea of making a film in Australia.
+It contacted the British Ministry of Information, who in turn spoke with Michael Balcon at Ealing Studios, who was enthusiastic about the idea of making a film in Australia.
 He sent Harry Watt to Australia to find a subject.
 Watt travelled the country as an official war correspondent and guest of the Australian government.
 He spent eighteen months in Australia making the film.

-Watt decided to exploit the Australian landscape by making a film set entirely outdoors.
-When visiting a government office in Canberra to advise on making documentaries, he heard about an incident in 1942 when 100,000 cattle were driven 2,000 miles in the Northern Territory to escape a feared Japanese invasion.
+Watt decided to exploit the Australian landscape, by making a film set entirely outdoors.
+When visiting a government office in Canberra to advise on making documentaries, he heard about an incident in 1942, when 100,000 cattle were driven 2,000 miles (3,218.7 km) in the Northern Territory to escape a feared Japanese invasion.